-infokey Compiles a source file containing Info customizations into a binary format install-info Used to install info pages; it updates entries in the info index file makeinfo Translates the given Texinfo source documents into info pages, plain text, or HTML pdftexi2dvi Used to format the given Texinfo document into a Portable Document Format (PDF) file texi2dvi Used to format the given Texinfo document into a device-independent file that can be printed texi2pdf Used to format the given Texinfo document into a Portable Document Format (PDF) file texindex Used to sort Texinfo index files
+infokey Compiles a source file containing Info customizations into a binary format install-info Used to install info pages; it updates entries in the info index file makeinfo Translates the given Texinfo source documents into info pages, plain text, or HTML pdftexi2dvi Used to format the given Texinfo document into a Portable Document Format (PDF) file pod2texi Converts Pod to Texinfo format texi2any Translate Texinfo source documentation to various other formats texi2dvi Used to format the given Texinfo document into a device-independent file that can be printed texi2pdf Used to format the given Texinfo document into a Portable Document Format (PDF) file texindex Used to sort Texinfo index files

-6.61.
-Udev-188 (Extracted from systemd-188)
+6.60.
+Udev-208 (Extracted from systemd-208)

 The Udev package contains programs for dynamic creation of device nodes.
 The development of udev has been merged with systemd, but most of systemd is incompatible with LFS.
-Here we build and install just the needed udev files
+Here we build and install just the needed udev files.

-6.61.1.
+6.60.1.
 Installation of Udev

 This package is a little different from other packages.
-The initial package that is extracted is systemd-188.tar.xz even though the application we are installing is udev.
+The initial package that is extracted is systemd-208.tar.xz even though the application we are installing is udev.
 After changing to the systemd directory, follow the instructions below.